A conflicted right-wing manifesto

 On the whole, I think the state solves problems very clumsily, with too much interference and almost always at the moment of intense crisis when better solutions were about to be hatched.
 In this, the smoking ban was introduced at about the moment when most environments were becoming non-smoking.

 Whilst this line of argument is one possibility, it is far from being the only one.
-Well sort of communism, which has it own logic, there is the commonplace experience of our fellow human beings.
+Well short of communism, which has it own logic, there is the commonplace experience of our fellow human beings.
 There is not obviously a lot wrong with being Danish or French, and those countries are very obviously not terribly right-wing.
 I have a cheerful reply to this argumentative move and it says that Britons have their own strengths and weaknesses, and we have chosen a different path.
 It is possible that the US ought to tax its rich more and its poor less, and do so as a matter of justice.
 Ditto, the UK, though the case is less compelling here because the situation is less extreme.

 We have chosen a more rambunctious path in which people succeed or fail more brutally.
 (The US has gone rather further.)
 I suspect that we need to be tougher – more brutally hands-off – if we are to gain the social advantage of the route we have chosen.
 But I argue this tentatively.